anavoronkova/anavoronkova/README.md

 # Hi there! 👋 I'm Anastasia

 I'm a passionate software engineer and bioinformatician, combining my love for coding with my background in molecular biology.
 I thrive at the intersection of tech and biology, always aiming to bring innovative solutions to life.
-My journey has been diverse, from statistical analysis in biology to data science, and now exploring embedded systems and femtech.
+My journey has been diverse, from statistical analysis in biology to data science, AI and embedded systems.

 ### 🛠️ What I Do
 - **Bioinformatics**: Leveraging biological knowledge with strong coding skills to solve complex problems.